This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 By NHS board

-The percentage of women smoking during pregnancy in Scotland varies by NHS board.
+The percentage of women reporting smoking at antenatal booking in Scotland varies by NHS board.
+In 2022/23, the highest prevalence was in Dumfries & Galloway (17%) while Orkney had the lowest prevalence (7%).
 Care should be taken when comparing NHS boards as estimates are not age-standardised.
 Furthermore, there are differences across boards in the percentage of women whose smoking status has been recorded as "not known".
 As some of those recorded as "not known" may be smokers, the true smoking prevalence may be underestimated.

 Stop Smoking

 The annual Stop Smoking statistics published by PHS hold data on the number of pregnant women accessing smoking cessation services.
-In 2021/22, there were 1,081 quit attempts by pregnant women.
-Of these, 53% had quit smoking by four weeks and 39% by twelve weeks.
-The twelve-week quit rate has been improving from 17% in 2009/10.
-Quit attempts by pregnant smokers are only available in the annual Stop Smoking publication (they are not available in the quarterly publication), which only has provisional data up to 2021/22.
+In 2022/23, there were 942 quit attempts by pregnant women.
+Of these, 53.7% (506) had quit smoking by four weeks and 41.1% (387) by twelve weeks.
+The twelve-week quit rate has been improving from 14% in 2013/14.
+Quit attempts by pregnant smokers are only available in the annual Stop Smoking publication.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.